lady smiling with cash saved on mortgage interest

 (F) man deciding which bank to apply for new purchase home loan

-To cut interest cost, the most obvious course of action to take here is to pay down on the outstanding loan.
-Indeed, as highlighted earlier, we have seen an increase in the number of such requests during refinancing this year.
-What’s lesser known is the opportunity cost for deploying such cash on hand for paying down debt.
-And I am not alluding to seeking out investments like S-REITs which can pay good dividends of 6-7 per cent based on today’s beaten down prices, albeit that makes a lot of financial sense especially when mortgage interest has dropped to 3 per cent.
-I am not referring to REITs or other investment asset classes which carry risk, but some other clever ways of using your funds where you can generate cash flow without much risk, to bring down some of your monthly commitments.
-Look for the next upcoming article in which I will discuss in depth one of those clever ways.
+I am not alluding to seeking out investments like S-REITs which we all know can pay good dividends of 6-7 per cent based on today’s beaten down prices, albeit that’s one of the options to be considered.
+I am not referring to investment asset classes which carry risk, but some other clever ways of using your funds where you can generate cash flow without much risk, and bring down some of your monthly commitments.
+Do read our blog for some of these clever ways of deploying your funds.

-Lowest Fixed 3.05% (Min $500k)
+Lowest 2.50% Fixed (Min $500k)

 3. Tenure

-This is more an idea to cut the monthly repayment rather than interest.
-Most homeowners baulk at the idea of stretching out their loan tenure over a longer period (subject to both age and regulatory limits) as it means paying more interest.
-In reality, most people will move house within 10 years and redeem the loan prematurely.
+In reality, based on anecdotal evidence, most people will move house within 10 years and redeem the loan prematurely.
 Of course, some will argue that you would have paid the bulk of the interest in the first 10 years of the loan.
 Let’s look at a simple case study of stretching the loan tenure from 20 years to 30 years on an outstanding mortgage balance of $800,000.
 As interest will rise and fall, we will use a long run average rate of 2.5 per cent and look at the total interests paid in the first 10 years.

 Case 1: $800,000 over 20 years